 There usually is a leader in the group to ensure the expeditions are safe and successful.
 Respecting the leader’s decisions and obeying the rules is essential for survival in such an extreme adventure.

 There are various effects of altitude on human bodies.

 Almost every climber is likely to face a loss of appetite, digestion difficulties, dizziness, suffocation, insomnia, and so on.

-Carrying the backpacks with food stock, gears, equipment, etc., adds up yet another difficulty.
+Carrying the backpacks with food stock, gears, equipment, etc. adds another difficulty.

 It’s no new thing for climbers to lose up to 20 pounds of their body weight during a successful Everest expedition.

-When you are at the highest altitude from the sea level, your body shows changes in metabolism.
+When you are at the highest altitude from sea level, your body shows changes in metabolism.

 Your body prioritizes blood to vital organs such as your brain and cardiovascular system.
 The digestive system becomes the second priority.
 Due to this, it is highly recommended to consume food with more carbohydrates and sugar.

 Such food breaks down quickly and is easy to digest rather than proteins.